Welcome to another Campaign Update, keeping you informed of our constant fight to make things better for bunnies.

 We hope you love the car sticker that’s included in this issue!
 This came about as a result of a call to the helpline from Elizabeth, a member who suggested that we do something along these lines to raise awareness of the importance of keeping rabbits together.
 It would be lovely if everybody can display the sticker and help spread the vital message that rabbits should not be kept alone.

 Thank you so much for the feedback and the suggestion Elizabeth; we hope you are pleased to see your idea come to life!

 Rabbit ownership survey

-We recently posted a survey on social media to help us understand who rabbit owners are, and allow us to show politicians that rabbit welfare matters to significant proportion of voters.
+We recently posted a survey on social media to help us understand who rabbit owners are and allow us to show politicians that rabbit welfare matters to a significant proportion of voters.
 A huge thank you to everyone who responded.

 A massive thank you to Andrew O’Brien, another fantastic volunteer who has a vast amount of experience not only in working with charities but also with MPs.
 We are hugely grateful to Andrew for his time and expertise.

 The results of the survey make interesting reading:

 • 47.88% of owners were aged 36-55 years old; this was the largest age group

 • Most people (50.05%) stated they spent between £20-50 per month on their rabbits

 • 90.57% of respondents stated the current government does not pay enough attention to rabbit welfare